kaushikb9/em-interviews/README.md

 ### Concepts and Experience
 - Challenging problems you worked on as an IC
 - Monolith vs microservices.
 Pros and Cons.
 When to use what?
-    - How is microservices better or worse purely based on scalibility (and not agility)
+    - How is microservices better or worse purely based on scalability (and not agility)
 - DB sharding - what all should be tried out before you have to shard
 - NoSQL vs RDBMS - What will be your strategy to choose a specific type of DB
 - What are some examples of how you managed a P0 incident?
 What steps you took to ensure it is resolved and not repeated again